devpearlkim/js-racingcar/docs/refactoring-racing-game.md

 Before refactoring, the code had several issues:

 - **❌ Domain logic & UI were not separated** → `console.log` was inside `Race` logic.
-- **❌ Race logic was not separated, and progressRound directly called car.move()** -> encapsulating the logic in a Race class.
+- **❌ Race logic was not separated, and runRound directly called car.move()** -> encapsulating the logic in a Race class.
 - **❌ `Car` instances were created inside `Race`** → Bad for dependency management.
 - **❌ No centralized error handling** → Errors stopped execution without proper handling.